-The user can edit data within the Fact Sheet.
-He can double click on the section to edit (e.g. Name & Description) or use the Edit button on the right hand side.
-In the hand he cansave his changes.
+To edit data within the Fact Sheet, double click on the section to edit (e.g. Name & Description) or use the Edit button on the right hand side, then Save.

 Once saved, added or changed information appears in the updated Fact Sheet: